BenGeorgie55/BLE-Scanner/README.md

 It can observe BLE radio characteristics and report when those characteristics resemble known or suspected device profiles.

 > **This project detects radio characteristics, not people.
 Its purpose is privacy awareness, not surveillance.**

+## Project Development and Proposed Regulation

+The Australian Government is proposing measures to restrict or regulate passive data-collection and other privacy-invasive devices.

+Whether I continue developing this project will depend on how quickly meaningful legislation is introduced.
+I also have other obligations that currently require my attention.

+### Possible Wi-Fi Detection

+I am considering adding **Wi-Fi OUI detection**.
+Because Wi-Fi scanning consumes considerably more power than BLE scanning, this feature would only be practical for stationary or externally powered devices:

+* **CYD DEV Lite**
+* **CYD Expanded DEV**

+It is not currently planned for the smaller, portable detector builds.

+## Accessibility Must Be Protected

+> **Smart glasses have legitimate purposes, particularly as accessibility tools although equal alternatives are available.**

+I do not want technological progress or improved accessibility to be held back.
+My position is not that all smart glasses should be banned.

+However, the privacy-invasive capabilities of these devices require appropriate restrictions, safeguards, transparency and accountability.
+Regulation should control harmful or covert use while protecting legitimate accessibility applications.

+While I was developing these detector devices, amendments affecting several digital laws, policies and police-powers laws were before Parliament.
+The outcome and timing of these reforms may determine whether continued development of this project remains necessary.